MarsBased/handbook/guides/development/react-guidelines.md

 We've used [create react app](https://create-react-app.dev/) for all our projects.

-We will consider using another system (mostly [next.js](https://nextjs.org/)) for newer projects, specially if has important SEO requirements.
+We will consider using another system (mostly [next.js](https://nextjs.org/)) for newer projects, specially if they have important SEO requirements.

 ### 1.3. <a name='Writefunctionalcomponents'></a>Write functional components